renato-bohler/redux-form-input-masks/examples/src/CreateTextMask/CreateTextMask.md

 ## Usage

-You just need to import `createTextMask` from `react-form-input-masks`, specify the parameters and pass it to the `Field` using [spread attributes](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes), just like that:
+You just need to import `createTextMask` from `redux-form-input-masks`, specify the parameters and pass it to the `Field` using [spread attributes](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes), just like that:

 ```jsx
 import { Field } from 'redux-form';